Ahmedalhenaki/creed/UseCases.md

 <br/>

 ###Use Case 3
-**Title:** corporate manager requests to creat manifest and recives a respond.
+**Title:** Corporate manager requests to creat manifest and recives a respond.

-**Primary Actor:** corporate manager.
+**Primary Actor:** Corporate manager.

 **Goal in Context:** Corporate Manager sends a request to the manifest process and have information on the project and its vulnerbilites.

-**Stakeholders:** corporate manager.
+**Stakeholders:** Corporate manager.

-**Preconditions:** corporate manager does not have full information on the project and manifest file.
+**Preconditions:** Corporate manager does not have full information on the project and manifest file.

-**Main Success Scenario:** corporate manager recives project inforomation and manifest file and information from risk data base.
+**Main Success Scenario:** Corporate manager recives project inforomation and manifest file and information from risk data base.

-**Failed End Conditions:** corporate manager does not recive information and manifest file.
+**Failed End Conditions:** Corporate manager does not recive information and manifest file.

 **Trigger:** The manager make the request.